 - Internal investigation for a Fortune 500 company into allegations that the CEO of the company's foreign subsidiary misappropriated trade secrets from a former employer.

-- Routinely advise clients in various industries on anti-corruption due diligence, risk assessments and compliance audits, including those arising out of proposed acquisitions or joint ventures.
+- Routinely advise clients in various industries on anti-corruption due diligence and compliance policies and procedures, including those arising out of proposed acquisitions or joint ventures.

 White Collar Defense